 Upright freezers look a lot like conventional refrigerators but with only one door that can be installed to open from either the right or left side.
 They come in sizes that hold between 10 and 21 cubic feet of food.
 Stationary shelves and compartments on the doors hold small items, and the interior shelves are adjustable to accommodate large or tall items such as wild game, turkeys or layered desserts.
 Some upright freezers have drawers near the bottom for easy access to individually portioned foods such as frozen entrees and ice cream novelties.

-A frost-free freezer routinely defrosts itself every 24 hours, so there is no frost or ice buildup.
+According to ABT.com, a frost-free freezer routinely defrosts itself every 24 hours, so there is no frost or ice buildup.
 The temperature does not significantly fluctuate, so the food quality is not compromised by defrosting and refreezing.
 Upright freezers are widely available in frost-free models, but frost-free chest types are harder to find.
 Their upkeep is easy, as they only require occasional wiping of the shelves and compartments.

 Manual Defrost Types